Ahead of big week, Biden gets key encouragement from firefighters union

 It begins Tuesday when Biden addresses the International Association of Firefighters for what could amount to a pre-emptive endorsement event.

-“You’re going to see, ‘Run Joe Run,’ the gold and black ‘Firefighters for Biden,’” IAFF General President Harold Schaitberger told NBC News Monday.
+“You’re going to see, ‘Run Joe Run,’ the gold and black ‘Firefighters for Biden,’” IAFF General President Harold Schaitberger told NBC News on Monday.
 “We’ll be doing everything to show where we stand.
-And then it’s up to him to make his final decision."
+And then, it’s up to him to make his final decision."

 No final decisions have been made about what would be the campaign platform, either.
 But advisers say the starting point would be what they sketched out as he considered entering the 2016 race.